Donate to State of Wisconsin Historical Marker

 Gustav Unonius, New Upsala, and the Scandinavian Parish.

-In May 1841, Gustaf Unonius, his wife, and several companions set out from Upsala, Sweden for what then was the northwest frontier of the United States.
-Inspired by Swedish Romanticism, he pursued the dream of a life in a “cottage in the primeval forests” with his wife Charlotta.
+In the Spring of 1841, Gustaf Unonius, his wife Charlotta, and several companions set out from Upsala, Sweden for what was then the northwest frontier of the United States.
+Inspired by Swedish Romanticism, he pursued the dream of a life in a “cottage in the primeval forests” with Charlotta.

-Severe winters, disease, and crop failures made life a struggle for the settlers.
-Discouraged at farming and encouraged by fellow settlers who needed a pastor, Unonius enrolled at nearby Nashotah House, an Episcopal seminary, and became its first graduate.
-In 1844, New Upsala settlers formed the Scandinavian Parish at Pine Lake with Unonius as its pastor.
+Severe winters, disease, and crop failures made life difficult for the settlers.
+Discouraged with farming and encouraged by fellow settlers who needed a spiritual leadership, Gustaf enrolled at nearby Nashotah House, an Episcopal seminary, and became its first graduate.
+The year after the Scandinavian Parish at Pine Lake was formed in 1844, Gustaf Unonius became its first pastor.

-Unonius ministered to families as far away as Lake Koshkonong in Jefferson County, including the family of Thure Kumlien, a Swedish settler and notable ornithologist.
-The Scandinavian Parish evolved into Holy Innocents Church, which in 1968 merged with Grace Episcopal
+He ministered to families as far away as Lake Koshkonong in Jefferson County, including the family of Thure Kumlien, a Swedish settler and notable ornithologist.
+The Parish evolved into Holy Innocents Church, Nashotah, which in 1968 merged with Grace Church, Hartland

 The Swedish American Historical Society of Wisconsin, Inc. (SAHSWI) was founded in 1975 with a goal of promoting a greater knowledge and appreciation of the role played by persons of Swedish descent in the growth and development of the State of Wisconsin through the story of immigration and settlement as well as recognizing the contributions Swedish-Americans have made to the American Experience.